 - The world’s first feature film, the Story of the Ned Kelly Gang was filmed and made in Melbourne in 1906

 - Melbourne had the first gay and lesbian radio station in the world.

 - Melbourne was originally going to be named ‘Batmania’ after one of its founding fathers, John Batman.
 Imagine that!

 - The National Gallery of Victoria has the world’s largest stained glass ceiling – 51 metres (167.3 feet) long by 15 metres (49.2 feet) wide.

 - Melbourne was the capital city of Australia for 26 years between 1901 and 1927.

 - In 1855 Melbourne stonemasons won the right to the world’s first Eight Hour Day, which became a symbol of the rights of workers to improve their working conditions

 - The Black Box flight recorder was invented in 1958 by Dr David Warren at the Aeronautical Research Laboratories in Melbourne

-5 things not to miss in Melbourne: The Melbourne Cricket Ground
+Things to do in Melbourne: The Melbourne Cricket Ground

 The Melbourne Cricket Ground or the MCG or even the “G” as it is referred to locally is the mecca of Australian sports.
 The G is located 1 kilometre from the central business district in Melbourne.
-The “G” is one of those iconic sports stadiums that’s stands rise up vertically encompassing the whole arena.
-The MCG is in the top 10 biggest stadiums in the world with a capacity of over 100,000 people.
+The “G” is one of those iconic sports stadiums that stand’s rise up vertically encompassing the whole area

 Family Travel Tips: Make sure you get the kids to don Ned Kelly’s armour for a picture.
 A picture dressed in the armour of Australia’s greatest bushranger is a highlight for kids.